-A KOL is an “opinion leader” or simply put, a person who has enough of an influence over their social media followers that their word spreads the fastest.
-A Chinese KOL can be a celebrity, industry expert, online personality, etc. In many cases, KOLs are compensated by brands to endorse their goods and services on public platforms such as WeChat advertisements or Weibo posts.
-There are several types of influencers in China:
+A KOL is an “opinion leader” or simply put, a person who has enough influence over their social media followers that their word spreads the fastest.
+A Chinese Key Opinion Leader can be a celebrity, industry expert, online personality, etc. In many cases, Key Opinion Leaders are compensated by brands to endorse their goods and brand image on public platforms such as WeChat advertisements or Weibo posts.

 - Micro KOL